 Yacht Charter France

-From the stunning coastlines of the Cote d’Azur and French Riviera in the south of France to the island of Corsica or feisty Atlantic coast, this is a diverse and beautiful country for a sailing holiday.
-Though everywhere you sail is distinctively French the country’s culture is as different from end to end as Norman calvados and fine champagne.
+From the stunning coastlines of the Cote d'Azur and French Riviera in the south of France to the island of Corsica or the feisty Atlantic coast, this is a diverse and beautiful country to charter a yacht and have the sailing holiday of a lifetime.
+Though everywhere you sail is distinctively French the country's culture is as different from end to end as Norman calvados and fine champagne.

 Whether the cool and busy seaways of Biscay and la Manche or the warm and comfortable Mediterranean you will be spoiled for choice as to what you could want from sailing France's seas.
 A famed and tough seafaring nation in its own right, the country lionises and dominates the world of extreme solo sailing.
 Crowds at least as big as those watching the Tour de France see off and welcome its heroes on races like the Golden Globe and Vendee Globe.